moderntribe/bigcommerce-api-php/clients/OrdersV3/SwaggerClient-php/docs/Api/TransactionsApi.md

 Get Transactions

-Returns an **order's** transactions.   **Usage Notes** * Depending on the payment method, different information will be available (not all payment gateways return full card or fraud detail). * Transactions are not created for the following payment methods:  * Test Payment Gateway  * PayPal Express  * Amazon Pay
+Returns an **order's** transactions.   **Usage Notes** * Depending on the payment method, different information will be available (not all payment gateways return full card or fraud detail).

 ### Example
 ```php